grommunio/grommunio-documentation/kb/inbox_rules.rst

 --------------

-MAPI allows to keep rules for *every individual folder* (cf. MS-OXORULE §1.3), but the way this is exposed by clients in their user interface varies:
+MAPI allows to keep rules for *every individual folder* (cf. MS-OXORULE §1.3), but the way this is exposed by clients in their user interface varies.

+* Outlook (as of 2021) only supports editing rules for the default private store inbox, and for public folders.

   * To edit the rule table of the Inbox folder of the default private store in Outlook, choose File » Manage Rules & Alerts.

   * To edit the rule table of folders in public stores in Outlook, select the folder in the folder hierarchy view, call up the context menu, select "Properties".
 The properties dialog has a button "Folder Assistant".

   * "Folder Assistant" is greyed out for Exchange 2019 servers and enabled for Gromox servers.

-* To edit the rule table of the Inbox folder of the default private store in grommunio-web, go to Settings (top horizontal bar) » Rules
+* grommunio-web only supports editing rules for the default private store inbox.
+(Settings » Rules)

 * To show the rule table of any folder in MFCMAPI, select the folder in the hierarchy view, call up the context menu, select "Other tables » Rules